yellobyte/YB-ESP32-S3-ETH/README.md

 ### Software Upload to the board:

-The board contains the usual ESP32 reset and upload circuitry which makes automatic uploading new software to the board with your IDE a breeze.
+Uploading new software to boards with your IDE is a breeze.
+Select the correct COM port and upload the program.
+The integrated hardware logic will put the board into upload mode automatically.

 Below the PlatformIO log of flashing the dev board with provided software example [ESP32-S3-ETH-DHCP](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples/ArduinoIDE/ESP32-S3-ETH-DHCP).
-Please note: the example has been build with option `CORE_DEBUG_LEVEL=4` on PlatformIO (is equivalent to `Core Debug Level: "Debug"` on ArduinoIDE) and therefore produces lots of additional output (chip info, memory info, etc.) at startup.
+Please note: the example has been build with option `CORE_DEBUG_LEVEL=4` on PlatformIO (which is equivalent to `Core Debug Level: "Debug"` on ArduinoIDE) and therefore produces lots of additional output (chip info, memory info, etc.) at startup.
 ```
 Executing task: C:\Users\tj\.platformio\penv\Scripts\platformio.exe run --target upload --target monitor --upload-port COM3 --monitor-port COM3